wdcs-pruthvithakor/todo/README.md

 ### Mocking and Fixtures

 Use Django's `TestCase` class to create fixtures and mock objects for testing.
 This ensures that tests are isolated and do not interfere with each other.

-### Continuous Integration (CI)

-Check Continous Integration pipeline of this project.
-This ensures that tests are automatically run whenever changes are pushed to the repository, helping to catch and address issues early in the development process.